Gerald Holton: Physics at Harvard

+Daedalus
-Here it is appropriate to mention two of Holton's other educational efforts.
-In 1956, having been elected as Fellow of the American Academy of Arts and Sciences, he was asked to be its Editor.
-For a couple of years before, the Academy had been publishing an experimental, annual, in-house volume called Daedalus, distributed to its members.
-But Holton realized the opportunity to change Daedalus to a publicly, widely available, quarterly journal.
-As he put it in his first issue (Winter 1958), the new journal aimed "to give the intellectual community a strong voice of its own", and to lift each of us above our individual cell in the labyrinth, so as "to see the entire structure".

-In addition for the journal serving as a sort of Adult Education, several issues looked ahead at problems that were coming over the horizon and had an effect on public policy—such as those on "Arms Control and Disarmament" (Fall 1960), on "The Woman in America" (Spring 1964), on African Americans (Fall 1965, with a Foreword by President L.B Johnson), and on "Ethical Aspects of Experimentation with Human Subjects" (Spring 1969).
+In 1956, having been elected as Fellow of the American Academy of Arts and Sciences, Holton was asked to be the Association's editor.
+For a couple of years before, the academy had been publishing an experimental, annual, in-house volume called Daedalus, distributed to its members.
+He accepted the request and edited the journal 1958–1961 before turning the position over to Stephen Graubard.
+Holton used this opportunity to transform Daedalus into a publicly available, quarterly journal.
+As he put it in his first issue (Winter 1958), his vision for the journal aimed "to give the intellectual community a strong voice of its own", and to "lift each of us above our individual cell in the labyrinth of learning", so as "to see the entire structure".
+The journal served as adult education and several issues looked ahead at problems on the horizon that would have an effect on public policy, such as those on "Arms Control and Disarmament" (fall 1960), on "The Woman in America" (spring 1964), on African Americans (fall and winter 1965, with a foreword by President Lyndon B. Johnson), and on "Ethical Aspects of Experimentation with Human Subjects" (spring 1969).

+Einstein Archive and Thematic Origins of Scientific Thought

 In 1955, another unexpected event occurred, one which caused Holton to make an important turn in his studies.
-When Albert Einstein died on April 18, 1955, Professor Philipp Frank, Holton's colleague in the Physics Department and proponent of the American continuation of the Vienna Circle philosophy, suggested that a memorial occasion should be arranged, and that as one part Holton should present the history of Einstein's achievements.
+When Albert Einstein died on April 18, 1955, Professor Philipp Frank, Holton's colleague in the Physics Department and proponent of the American continuation of the Vienna Circle's philosophy of science, suggested that a memorial occasion should be arranged, and that as one part Holton should present the history of Einstein's achievements.
 But Holton found that apart from Einstein's own essays there was then still little solid scholarship on this topic.

-With Professor Frank's recommendation, Holton went to the Institute of Advanced Study, where Einstein's enormous and largely unstudied correspondence and manuscripts were kept, still under the supervision of Einstein's long-time secretary, Helen Dukas.
-This excursion resulted in Holton, on and off for two years, helping to make the haphazard collection into an Archive usable by scholars, while he, reading through the collection, was learning from it how to see its historical value.
-Over the years that followed, Holton's researches on Einstein have occupied a large part of his publications.
-Eventually, this initiative helped launch an academic industry, analogous to the ones concerned with Newton and Darwin.
-But as the scholar in this field, Tesu Hiroshige, wrote, someone had to take a "first step".
+With Professor Frank's recommendation, Holton went to the Princeton Institute for Advanced Study, where Einstein's enormous and largely unstudied correspondence and manuscripts were kept, still under the supervision of Einstein's long-time secretary, Helen Dukas.
+This excursion resulted in Holton, on and off for two years, helping to make the haphazard collection into an archive usable by scholars (now the Albert Einstein Archives), while he, reading through the collection, was learning from it how to see its historical value.
+Over the years that followed, Holton's researches on Einstein occupied a large part of his publications.
+Eventually, this initiative helped launch an academic industry analogous to the ones concerned with Newton and Darwin.
+But as a scholar in this field, Tetsu Hiroshige, wrote, someone had to take a "first step".